 Student Financial Services- Financial Aid

-Belhaven University believes that no qualified student should be denied an education because of financial need.
+Belhaven University believes that no eligible student should be denied an education because of financial need.
 Therefore, through a program of scholarships, grants, loans,campus employment, and payment plans.
 Belhaven University provides a comprehensive plan to assist students who establish a definite financial need.

 Students each year should complete the following application procedures.